 A Wi-Fi broadcaster (a router or access point) broadcasts wireless signals for Wi-Fi clients (smartphones, tablets, laptops, etc.) to catch on to create connections.
 It’s like you’re throwing an invisible network cable from the router to each client.

-(This invisible notion makes things extremely complicated.
-The notion that you want to make sure only a particular party, and not just any party, can catch the signals and use them alone can be a headache.
-It’s the security.
-So Wi-Fi is a totally different beast from regular network cables.)
+This invisible notion makes things extremely complicated.
+For example, the idea that you need to make sure a particular party, and not just any party, can catch the signals alone — known as Wi-Fi security — can be a headache.
+In more ways than one, Wi-Fi is a totally different beast from regular network cables.

-In a local network (like your home), the Wi-Fi router (or router for short) is responsible for creating the entire local system and keeping devices connected.
+In a local network (like your home), the Wi-Fi router (or router for short) creates the entire local system and keeps devices connected.
 As long as your router works, your local services are available.

 As a result, you can print to your network printer, make backups to your Time Capsule device, play music to your Wi-Fi speakers, stream content from your home server, and so on, even when there’s no Internet access.